botsquad/match_engine/README.md

 A query language for filtering and scoring of documents, inspired by the MongoDB query language and Solr.

+The query language consists of nested Elixir "keyword list".
+Each component of the query consists of a *key* part and a *value* part.
+The key part is either a logic operator (and/or/not), or a reference to a field, the value part is either a plain value, or a value operator.

+When a query is run against a document, where each term is scored individually and then summed.
+(This implies "or").

+Example queries

 ```
 [title: "hoi"]
 [title: [_eq: "hoi"]]